Kestech87/osticket-prereqs/README.md

 - Step 1: Create A Virtual Machine in Microsoft Azure & Connect to it using Remote Desktop.
 - Step 2: Install / Enable IIS in Windows WITH CGI and Common HTTP Features AND IIS Management Console

-- Step 3: Download and Install PHP Manager For IIS
+- Step 3 : Download and Install PHP Manager For IIS
-- Step 4: Download and Install The Rewrite Module
+- Step 4 : Download and Install The Rewrite Module
-- Step 5: Download and Unzip PHP 7.3.8 into C:\PHP
+- Step 5 : Download and Unzip PHP 7.3.8 into C:\PHP
-- Step 6: Download and Install VC_redist.x.86
+- Step 6 : Download and Install VC_redist.x.86
-- Step 7
+- Step 7 : Download and Install MySQL 5.5.62
-- Step 8
+- Step 8 : osTicket Configurations
+- Step 9 : Download and Install HeidiSQL.
+- Step 10: Continue Setting up osticket in the browser

 <h2>Installation Steps</h2>